 Retirement Community Living

 They could also have amenities like tennis courts or swimming pools, but if you don’t play tennis or like swimming, these are things you were paying for that you won’t be using.
+Many facilities also offer swimming pools for the residents and fitness classes as well.
+There are generally daily activities to keep the residents occupied and offer a higher quality of life.

 Following the Rules